Dashboard Member settings

 What is shareholder deadlock?

-Companies with two directors who each own 50% of the shares, often run into difficulties when these joint owners disagree on certain decisions.
-If negotiation fails, and in the absence of any explicit agreement (such as a shareholders' agreement) which specifies a method to resolve such a dispute, it may be impossible to make any decision.
-This situation is known as shareholder deadlock.
-As well as affecting joint owners, it can cause problems whenever there is a split decision with equal amounts of shares on either side.
+Small companies with few shareholders (eg two directors who each own 50% of the shares) tend to be more susceptible to shareholder deadlock.
+Such companies may run into difficulties when these joint owners disagree on certain decisions.
+If negotiation fails, and in the absence of any explicit agreement (eg a Shareholders' agreement) specifying a method for resolving such a dispute, it may be impossible to make any decision.
+However, it’s important to note that shareholder deadlock not only affects small businesses with few shareholders but can cause problems whenever there is a split decision with equal shares on either side.

 How can shareholder deadlock be resolved?

-An independent mediator or arbitrator can be brought in to help the shareholders come to an amicable decision (or to impose one).
-For more information, read Mediation and Arbitration.
+• mediation - an independent mediator is brought in to help the shareholders come to an amicable decision

-Bringing in a third party to handle certain business decisions can help to break a deadlock.
+• appointment of a non-executive director or expert - bringing in a third party to handle certain business decisions to break a deadlock

-In the case of two equal shareholders who cannot find a way forward, inviting a third shareholder will ensure that a majority decision can be reached.
+• a new shareholder - in the case of equal shareholders who cannot find a way forward, inviting a new shareholder will ensure that a majority decision can be reached

 What are the options if no resolution is reached?

-If one shareholder wants to exit the company, and the company has the funds to buy their shares, this can solve the deadlock.
-This is known as a share buyback.
+• company/share buybacks - if a shareholder wants to exit the company, and the company has the funds to buy their shares, this can solve the deadlock

-Subject to any agreement to the contrary, a shareholder can sell their shares to a third-party investor (although the other shareholder/director can refuse to register the share transfer if there is a good reason).
+• third-party buyers - subject to any agreement to the contrary, a shareholder can sell their shares to a third-party investor (although other shareholders or directors can refuse to register the share transfer if there is a good reason)

-Applying to the court to resolve a shareholder deadlock is the option of last resort.
-This will normally result in either the court ordering an independent valuation of shares (ie so the other party can buy them) or making a winding-up order.
+• court action - as a matter of last resort, shareholders can apply to the court to resolve a shareholder deadlock.
+This will typically result in either the court ordering an independent valuation of shares (ie so another party can buy them) or making a winding-up order (ie to close the company)

 How can a shareholders' agreement help to prevent deadlock?

-Shareholders' agreements protect the interests of each individual shareholder in a company and also create rules which determine how a business will deal with any disputes which arise between its shareholders.
-Although this may not be enough to prevent all disputes, an effective agreement can go a long way to avoiding disputes getting to the stage of deadlock.
-Some shareholders' agreements also specifically provide deadlock provisions but these generally focus on issues of shareholder buy out.
+Shareholders' agreements protect the interests of each individual shareholder in a company and also create rules that determine how a business will deal with any disputes that arise between its shareholders.
+Although this may not be enough to avoid all disputes, an effective agreement can go a long way to preventing disputes from reaching the stage of deadlock.
+Some shareholders' agreements also specifically provide deadlock provisions, but these generally focus on shareholder buyout issues.
+Examples of such deadlock provisions include:

 Ask a lawyer